Physical Therapy PT

 One of the essential characteristics of a physical therapist is collaboration.
 The best physical therapists recognize this, even if in a virtual environment.

-You and your patients are on the same team and should ultimately have the same goals for their PT treatment plan.
+What makes a good physical therapist is someone who fosters a strong partnership with their patients and works with them to achieve shared goals for the PT treatment plan.
 Encourage an open dialogue and reflect on the feedback you receive from patients and peers.

-Cultivate a collaborative mindset about working with your colleagues in PT and other healthcare disciplines.
-Working on a team with others is a great way to learn and grow the skills to be a physical therapist, and interprofessional collaboration improves patient satisfaction ratings and health outcomes.2
+Cultivate a collaborative mindset to work with your colleagues in PT and other healthcare disciplines.
+Working on a team with others is a great way to develop the necessary qualities of a good physical therapist, and interprofessional collaboration improves patient care and health outcomes.2

 4. Be Determined

 Prepare to take on challenging cases and stay motivated.
-When patients feel like giving up, one of the most valuable traits of a physical therapist is to remain focused on the process.
+When patients feel like giving up, one of the most valuable qualities of a physical therapist is to remain focused on the process.

-Encourage patients to stay committed and determined as they work toward healing.
+Encourage patients to stay committed and determined as they heal.
 Inspiring perseverance in your patients is one of the main characteristics of a physical therapist.

 Want to know more about our PT programs?